suryakolachana/hospital-readmissions-project/README.md

     terraform apply tfplan

+Future Enhancements

+1. File Framework to Handle Various Formats:

+    Extend the ETL pipeline to handle multiple file formats such as CSV, JSON, Parquet, etc., dynamically.

+2. Schema Validator Class:

+    Implement a schema validator class to validate incoming data files against predefined schemas to ensure data quality and consistency.

+3. Transformations with DBT or Dataform:

+    Move all data transformations to DBT (Data Build Tool) or Dataform for better modularity, maintainability, and collaboration.

+4. Data Quality Framework:

+    Develop a robust data quality framework to handle post-validation checks ensuring data integrity and quality across all layers.

+5. Data Monitoring:

+    Integrate monitoring tools like Slack notifications, detailed logging, and Google Cloud Monitoring to track the status of ETL jobs and detect any issues promptly.

+6. Data Modeling:

+    Design and implement a data model based on dimensional modeling techniques to capture dimensions and related facts, optimizing for query performance and scalability.

 Usage:

 Upload your CSV files to the specified Google Cloud Storage bucket to trigger the Cloud Function and ingest data into BigQuery.